JuliaQUBO/ToQUBO.jl/docs/src/booklet/4-encoding.md

 ## Constraint Encoding

-As you should already know, a QUBO model is unconstrained.
+A QUBO model is unconstrained.
 So when `ToQUBO` is reformulating a problem, it needs to encode all constraints into the objective function loosing as little information as possible.

 As constraints are introduced into the objective function, we need to make sure that they won't be violated.
 In order to do that, `ToQUBO` multiplies the encoded constraint by a large penalty $\rho$, so that any violation would result in an infeasible solution to the problem.